Sebcuadros/open-source-recruiting-process/README.md

 ## Getting Started

-The following content will provide both candidates and recruiters with valuable information.
+The following content will provide candidates, recruiters, hiring managers with valuable information.

 **For Candidates:**

 - You will leave with a thorough understanding of the interview process at Whop, along with visibility into real questions from our interviews.
 Our recruiters will provide you with interview preparation specific to your role throughout the recruiting process.

-- Please note, around 30% of each interview is spent on questions that we do not include in the exercises.
-While you can come prepared for a majority of the interview, we also like to see how you think on your feet.

 - Throughout your time interviewing, we encourage you to share your thought process with your interviewers.
 Discussing *why* and *how* you developed a solution will put your creativity and approach to problem-solving on display!

+**For Hiring Managers:**

+- You will have a clearly defined process to follow when requesting a new job.

+- Following a structured process will lead to better hires.

 ## Interview Process and Timeline